 Massachusetts' personal income tax rate was gradually reduced over successive years from 5.85% to 5.3% on January 1, 2002 by an initiative process approved by voters in November 2000.
 The initiative also mandated a further reduction to 5% in January 2003.
 In July 2002, the legislature enacted several changes to the income tax and delayed the scheduled rate reduction for at least four years.
-The commonwealth's income tax receipts plummeted 20% in fiscal year 2002 as the nation entered a recession.
-Political pressure notwithstanding, action to halt the income tax rate reduction highlights the power of the legislature to change statutory law as needed to restore budgetary balance.
+As noted above, the commonwealth's income tax receipts plummeted 20% in fiscal year 2002 as the nation entered a recession.
+Political pressure notwithstanding, such action highlights the power of the legislature to change statutory law as needed to restore budgetary balance.
 Constitutional amendments, which can not be amended by the legislature, require a significantly higher hurdle and longer process to adopt.
 The process includes gaining 25% of the vote of both legislative houses jointly assembled in constitutional convention in two successive biennial legislative sessions before going to the voters in a general election.

-FISCAL YEAR 2008 REVENUES CAME IN ABOVE FORECAST
+FISCAL YEAR 2008 REVENUES COME IN ABOVE FORECAST